Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### How do customers benefit from Amazon’s massive economies of scale?
+### How do customers benefit from Amazon's massive economies of scale?

-- [ ] Periodic price reductions as the result of Amazon’s operational efficiencies.
+- [ ] Periodic price reductions as the result of Amazon's operational efficiencies.
 - [ ] New Amazon EC2 instance types providing the latest hardware.
 - [x] The ability to scale up and down when needed.
 - [ ] Increased reliability in the underlying hardware of Amazon EC2 instances.